NashTech-Labs/lagom-kafka-consumer-only.g8/README.markdown

-A [Giter8][g8] template for using external kafka provided by Lagom framework only for subscribing.
+A [Giter8][g8] template for only consuming data from kafka topic using external kafka in Lagom framework.

 About Template
 ----------------------
 # Lagom Framework + Kafka Integration

- This is an template which only subscribes to a topic using external kafka in Lagom framework.
+ This is an template which only consumes data from a topic using external kafka in Lagom framework.

  ---